 Museums and Culture

-Learn about regional history, discover a traveling exhibit, or peruse the displays at some of the eclectic museums found in the mountains.
+Learn about regional history and peruse the displays at some of the eclectic museums found in the mountains.

-• The Wheels of Time Museum in Maggie Valley offers a collection of rare American vintage motorcycles, classic cars, and memorabilia .
+• The Wheels Through Time Museum in Maggie Valley offers a collection of rare American vintage motorcycles, classic cars, and memorabilia.

 • The Stecoah Valley Cultural Arts Center offers an artesian gallery featuring over 125 artists and craftsmen.
 Visitors can also enjoy trying cultural foods from local sources, and both art and cooking classes.

-• For the cat lovers, the American Museum of the House Cat in Sylva boasts vintage and modern cat art, cat art glass, and an archive of cat memorable.
+• For the cat lovers, the American Museum of the House Cat in Sylva boasts vintage and modern cat art, cat art glass, and an archive of cat memorabilia.

-• Located in Bryson City, the top 10 nationally ranked Smoky Mountain Train Museum has train displays for all ages and model train enthusiast alike.
+• Located in Bryson City, the Top 10 nationally ranked Smoky Mountain Train Museum has train displays for all ages and model train enthusiasts alike.